Back

 San Diego Padres

-The Padres re-signed starting pitcher Michael King and signed Kyle Hart and Sung Mun Song.
+Re-signed starting pitcher Michael King.
+Signed Kyle Hart and Sung Mun Song.
 Craig Stammen was hired as manager.

 San Francisco Giants

-The Giants were busy, signing Tyler Mahle, Sam Hentges, Adrian Houser, Jason Foley, Harrison Bader, and Luis Arraez.
-They acquired Logan Martin and international bonus pool money through trades, and Tony Vitello was hired as manager.
+Signed Tyler Mahle, Sam Hentges, Adrian Houser, Jason Foley, Harrison Bader, and Luis Arraez.
+Acquired Logan Martin and international bonus pool money through trades.
+Tony Vitello was hired as manager.

 American League East